VectorInstitute/FairSense-AI/docs/index.md

 # **FairSense-AI**

-Fairsense-AI is a cutting-edge, AI-driven platform designed to promote transparency, fairness, and equity by analyzing bias in textual and visual content.
+Fairsense-AI is a state of the art AI-driven platform designed to promote transparency, fairness, and equity by analyzing bias in textual and visual content.
 Built with sustainability in mind, it leverages energy-efficient AI frameworks to ensure an eco-friendly approach to tackling societal biases.

 [FairSense-AI on PyPI](https://pypi.org/project/fair-sense-ai/)